PhilAndrew/AWSDockerPulumi/ecr-push-docker-script/README.md

  will do some work.

 The typescript files must be places into the `deployscripts` folder, use a file name which is all lowercase characters and no spaces or special characters, just alphanumeric.
 If a typescript file has been removed from that folder and pulumi up has been run then that Docker container will be removed from AWS as well.
+This keeps the deployed typescript files on AWS matching the ones in the folder `deployscripts`.
 View the typescript files there to understand how they can do work.

 Then to deploy this to AWS do: